-By means of the research design participatory design the project was to study how the new families could be supported in the best way when going home shortly after a birth.
+By means of the research design participatory design, the project was to study how the new families could be supported in the best way when going home shortly after birth.

 The first phase of the project emphasised the need for an individual childbed course after the discharge, in which the families were provided with easy access to contact with the health services.

-The PhD project was the beginning of the successful app My Hospital, which was lauched at the Department of Gynaecology and Obstetrics in Svendborg during the course of the PhD project.
+The PhD project was the beginning of the successful app My Hospital, which was launched at the Department of Gynaecology and Obstetrics in Svendborg during the course of the PhD project.

-The app satisfy the needs of the families, because the families are given tailored information and counseling and easy contact with the health services through this.
-The project showed that comfort in the preiod of childbed after an ambulant childbirth potentially may be ensured by means of health technology.
+The app satisfies the needs of the families because the families are given tailored information and counselling and easy contact with the health services through this.
+The project showed that comfort in the period of childbed after ambulant childbirth potentially may be ensured by means of health technology.

 Dorthe Boe Danbjørg Jane Clemensen

 FUNDING AND PARTNERS